 Arabic Placement Test

-Places you in an Arabic course that you can take at the University of Arizona to fulfill your Arabic requirements.
-The test does not provide credit toward your degree, and the test alone does not satisfy your University Second Language requirement.
+The test does not provide credit toward the degree, and the test alone does not satisfy the second language requirement.

 Arabic Proficiency Test

-To take this test, you will need to complete the following steps in the order listed:
+To take the test, students need to complete the following steps in the order listed: